aalexandros47/RoboMazeRunners/README.md

 - `YES` or `NO` based on whether the query is entailed by the KB.
 - Additional information such as the number of models (TT) or entailed symbols (FC, BC).

-### Report
-The report includes:
-- Instructions on using the program
-- Introduction to propositional logic and inference methods
-- Implementation details with diagrams and pseudocode
-- Testing results
-- Features, bugs, and missing functionalities
-- Research initiatives and optimizations

 ---

 ## Getting Started